equinor/ecalc/docs/drafts/next.draft.md

 - LTP/STP: Instead of defaulting to no data when the result is 0 (e.g. energy accumulation), we will now explicitly set 0 in the result.
 This means that all the LTP and STP files generated are consistent wrt. number of columns - always the same.
+- STP: 3 more columns has been added to STP Export.
+2 of them; "flareGasCo2Mass" and "flareGasCh4Mass" are for `FIXED` installations only, while the last one "powerSupplyOnshore" is added for both `FIXED` and `MOBILE` installations.
+They are calculated the exact same way as the corresponding columns in LTP Export.

 ### CLI